cloudn1ne/MowgliRover/help/ConfigureMowgli.md

 At this point you can then use the values of "lon" and "lat" for the MOWGLI_DATUM_LAT/MOWGLI_DATUM_LONG settings (just add a dot after the first 2 numbers)

+## Edit bridge.conf (if you plan to use HomeAssistant)

+Supply host, username, password to ~/MowgliRover/src/mowgli/scripts/bridge.conf

+This will be used by the 2 scripts to translate between ROS topics and MQTT topics

 ## Next